 Leave your answers in the Comments, or go over the Buzz Board to read everyone else’s answers.

-Dove Cameron is the 17-year-old actress who plays the parts of Liv and Maddie on the show called . . .
-Liv & Maddie!
+Dove Cameron is the 19-year-old actress who plays the parts of Liv and Maddie on the show called . . .
+Liv & Maddie, (also Kayla in Cloud 9, and Maleficent’s daughter in Disney’s Descendants)!
 It’s totally crazy to me how Liv and Maddie can be in the same room talking to each other but it’s really only one girl.
 How does she do that?
 We got to talk to Dove about her experiences on the show.

 Q: What’s it like to play identical twins?
 Continue reading